ericsnekbytes/python_qt_cookbook/README.md

-In the example gif above, you can see that the lower window can shrink to less than the width of the long text, but it stops when it hits the width of the button, which is because of the button's minimumWidth value.
+In the example gif above, you can see that the lower window can shrink to less than the width of the long text, but it stops when it hits the width of the button, which is because of the button's minimumWidth.

 ### I want a specific width but don't know what to set for the height, what do I do?